Schools Liaison Officer

-To be more proactive in our initiatives we needed the role to be full-time, as Dr Andrew Murray, Admissions Tutor, explains:
+To be more proactive in our initiatives we needed the role to be full-time, as Dr Andrew Murray, former Admissions Tutor, explains:

 “We have seen the value of working with networks of schools, which has enabled able and enthusiastic students from a wide range of backgrounds to get a taste of what University can offer.
 With a full-time SLO we will be able to provide similar experiences to many more students, encouraging them to follow their passions, work hard and aim high.”

 Thanks to a donation from Tim Bunting (1982) to help cover the increased cost, we recruited a full-time SLO in 2016.

 Across the University progress is being made with access initiatives.
 In October 2017 Cambridge admitted more students from the state sector than anytime in the last 35 years.

 Within the first year, our full time SLO was able to:

 - Continue the work of HE+ Somerset: bringing over 140 year 12 students from 10 state schools in Somerset together to hear more about Cambridge University, participate in subject taster sessions and undertake super-curricular activities

 - Work with BaNES Oxbridge to bring together highly able Year 12s from 8 state schools in Bath and North-East Somerset for 2 events and expand the programme to include super-curricular activities

 - Launch HE+ in Bristol: 51 school children came to College for their initial visit